 Why study American Sign Language-English Interpreting at MC?

-Maryville College developed the first bachelor’s degree program in interpreting for the languages of American Sign Language (ASL), spoken English and English-influenced forms of sign language in the United States.
+In 1974, Maryville College became the first college in the United States to offer a bachelor’s degree in ASL-English Interpreting.
+During the 50 years since that first offering, our graduates have gone on to impressive careers with various community interpreting services, remote interpreting companies, public school systems, universities, a wide variety of corporations, and state and federal agencies.
 In this program, we have faculty members, adjuncts and staff that are actively associated with American Sign Language Teachers Association (ASLTA) and National Registry of Interpreters for the Deaf (RID).

 Our faculty members, adjuncts, and staff hold credentials and degrees in American Sign Language Interpreting and pedagogy, Deaf Education, and ASL/Deaf Studies.
 The ASL/AEI team combines decades worth of interpreting experience, mentoring expertise, and pedagogical practice with a passion for exemplary service to the Deaf, Deafblind and Hard of Hearing community.